Exterior renovation in Felton

 Aggressive wildfire hardening in Felton

-Felton warrants the most aggressive end of our hardening practice: Class A non-combustible fiber cement plus determined detailing at eaves, soffits, vents, decks, and ground-to-wall transitions, recognizing that dense redwood forest drives extreme ember loading in a wind event.
-We document assemblies to support defensible-space and rebuilding efforts.
+Felton warrants the most aggressive end of our hardening practice, given that it sits in extreme terrain that the CZU fire burned through.
+That means Class A non-combustible fiber cement plus determined detailing at eaves, soffits, vents, decks, and ground-to-wall transitions, recognizing that dense redwood forest drives extreme ember loading in a wind event.
+We document the assemblies we install so the work supports defensible-space planning and rebuilding programs.
+We will not entertain combustible cladding on a Felton forest property, and we won't pretend a single product alone hardens a home, the detailing is the point.

 Recommended materials for Felton

 Non-combustible fiber cement over a rigorously detailed, drying-capable drainage plane is the only cladding we recommend for Felton's exposure.
-We do not entertain combustible cladding here; fiber cement also handles the persistent forest damp, so it is the sound choice on both counts.
+We do not consider combustible wood or shingle here on its merits, because the fire exposure removes that option, and fiber cement also handles the persistent forest damp, so it is the sound choice on both counts.
+The drainage plane and flashing keep a chronically wet redwood-canopy wall drying, while the Class A material and tight eave and vent detailing carry the ember-resistance side.
+One system, two problems solved.

 What an exterior project costs in Felton